 In addition to your own refugee experience, how has Aleppo Savon impacted the lives of others in the refugee community in Canada?

-Being a refugee owned company, we consider it our duty to help other refugees as well.
-We have two other refugees working full time with us.
-Refugees might look different, sound different which is a big challenge [for] settling into a new country.
+Being a refugee-owned company, we consider it our duty to help other refugees as well.
+We have two other refugees working full-time with us.
+Refugees might look different, and sound different which is a big challenge [for] settling into a new country.

 It’s been a tough couple of years for small businesses since the pandemic began.
 However, we’ve also seen a lot of progress and growth.
 Can you share an exciting accomplishment or development for Aleppo Savon?

 The business continues to grow.
 We have big plans for distribution across Canada and North America.
 Our soap will be added to 6 new hotels in Banff very soon!